- James B. Duke Professor of Electrical and Computer Engineering

 Pisharady, PK, Duarte-Carvajalino, JM, Sotiropoulos, SN, Sapiro, G, and Lenglet, C. "Sparse Bayesian Inference of White Matter Fiber Orientations from Compressed Multi-resolution Diffusion MRI."
 October 2015.
 117-124.
 Full Text

 Sprechmann, P, Bronstein, AM, and Sapiro, G. "Supervised non-negative matrix factorization for audio source separation."
-Excursions in Harmonic Analysis, Volume 4.: Springer International Publishing.
-2015.
+Applied and Numerical Harmonic Analysis.
+January 1, 2015.
 407-420.
 Full Text

 Bovery, MDMJ, Dawson, G, Hashemi, J, and Sapiro, G. "A Scalable Off-the-Shelf Framework for Measuring Patterns of Attention in Young Children and its Application in Autism Spectrum Disorder."
 Ieee Transactions on Affective Computing (2019): 1-1.
 Full Text